milosladni/sunxi-tvin2jpeg_h264/README.md

 tvin2jpeg Licenses
 ======================

-Proof of Concept TV-IN and hardware accelerated H264-JPEG encoder for sunxi.
+Proof of Concept TV-IN and hardware accelerated H264-JPEG encoder and JPEG decoder for sunxi.
-Example app for TV-IN, captures N frames from /dev/video1 (tvin cvbs), send output to hdmi or parallel LCD, compress it to jpeg images /tmp/testImageXXX.jpg and/or h264 saving the raw h264 stream to /tmp/tvin.h264 and mux it to mkv container /tmp/tvin.mkv.
+Example app for TV-IN, captures N frames from /dev/video1 (tvin cvbs), send output to hdmi or parallel LCD.
+Compress it to jpeg images /tmp/testImageXXX.jpg and/or h264 saving the raw h264 stream to /tmp/tvin.h264
+and mux it to mkv container /tmp/tvin.mkv.
+After each jpeg-encoded frame, jpeg decoder decode same /tmp/testImageXXX.jpeg image and show it on dispplay (right up position).
-This is a basic example for using the tvin, H264-JPEG hardware encoder for sunxi SoCs.
+This is a basic example for using the tvin, H264-JPEG hardware encoder and JPEG decoder for sunxi SoCs.
 This example includes:
 - Using analogue input TV decoder (CVBS).
 - Compress tvin to jpeg using sw libjpegturbo.
 - Hw scaling.
 Scale input PAL 720x576 to VGA or QVGA.
-- Simultaneous HW encoding jpeg and h264 with some kind of time slicing.
+- Simultaneous HW encoding jpeg, h264 and decoding jpeg with some kind of time slicing.
 It is just a proof of concept and not recommended for production use!

 Edit:
 Based on PoC sunxi-tvin by Enrico Butera: https://github.com/ebutera/sunxi-tvin Based on PoC jpeg encoder by Manuel Braga: https://gitorious.org/recedro/jepoc But gitorious has been closed down and therefore the link "https://gitorious.org/recedro/jepoc" is no longer working.
-Based on PoC h264 encoder by Jens Kuske: https://github.com/jemk/cedrus
+Based on PoC h264 encoder and jpeg decoder by Jens Kuske: https://github.com/jemk/cedrus

 Modified by Milos Ladicorbic milos.ladicorbic@gmail.com I merged this three PoC software and tested it on Allwinner A20 (awsomA20 - https://aw-som.com/product_info.php?products_id=32).